Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

     IV          iii     vi       vi             ii          V            V
 2. Amaj7(9) - G#min7 (C#min7 G/C#7b5b9(11)) - F#min7 - (B7(add9) F/Bmajadd#11addb13)
 2. Amaj7(9) - G#min7 (C#min7 G/C#7b5b9) - F#min7 - (B7(add9) F/Bmajadd#11addb13)

+    I        IV          I      IV     I      IV           ii    V     I
+3. Emaj - Amaj(add9) - Emaj - Amaj - Emaj - Amaj(add9) - F#min7 B7 - Emaj

+    I       IV      I    IV    V          vi        v   I7      IV   V7     I
+4. Emaj - Amaj - Emaj - Amaj B(add11) - C#min7 - Bmin7 E7 - Amaj7(9) B7 - Emaj
+4. Emaj - Amaj - Emaj - Amaj Bmaj - C#min7 - Bmin???
+E7 - Amaj7(9) B7 - Emaj

+      ii         V         I        VI7     ii       V              I          #IV(?)
+5. F#min7(9) - B7b9#11 - Emaj7(9) - C7 - F#min7(9) B7(b9)(b13) - Emaj7(9) - A#minb5(9)

+    vi          bVI         V
+6. Amaj7(9) - D7(9)(13) - C#min7(9) - G7(9)(13) - F#min7 - B7(b9)(b13) Amin7 - Emin
 ```
+When its not like V I type thing it is always to a closely related or neighbor or half step chroma so those are the options basically?

+also harmonic rhyhtm slows down
+IMPORTANT: The Bmin7 E7 Amaj7 is a standard ii-V-I but it's in the key of Amaj instead of Emaj.
+We briefly key switch like that for the basic ii-V-I and then we do the IV-V-I right after to end on our initial actual key, the Emaj.
+So is this a trope?
+So why does going from C#in to Bmin sound good still?

+But yeah I should look that up?
+Also dones't seem like a key switch cuz very briefly only.

+So i should look out for more ii-V-Is or IV IV Is if struff doesn't make sense

+perhaps denote doms and secondary doms with I7 and V7 to visualize better? only if funciton is actual dom.
+Regardless of whether it has an actual 7 iinterval in it but yeah i should put thos conventions somewhere
 Also where is my A# in the bass????

 The Emajadd#11addb13 is most likely E7#11b13 but simply no 7 in there.
 I should've perhaps written these as alt chords.